David-Jianguang-Ran/TripletNet/plan.md

 - encoder Basic - two layer convolution groups with average pool, seem to preform similarly to above

+- encoder BII - similar network arch as above, but with sigmoid activation layers after pooling. the aim is to 'squeeze' information from extereme values in one D to many dimensions in the embedding vector. generated significantly different cluster of embeddings

+- encoder BIV - similar network as above, except using selu activation to preserve negative activations, got 0.018 accuracy

 ## Is this a blog?

 ### problem one: final accuracy (same/different classification) is stuck at 18% (20% when lady luck visits)